Security forces fire tear gas, dozens wounded in Beirut protest

 Hundreds of people had been marching in the capital as part of a historic wave of protests that has swept Lebanon since Oct.
 17, furious at a ruling elite that steered the country toward its worst economic crisis in decades.

-Since the protests pushed Saad al-Hariri to resign as prime minister in October, talks between the main parties have been deadlocked over forming a new cabinet.
+Since the protests pushed Saad al-Hariri to resign as prime minister, talks between the main parties have been deadlocked for weeks over forming a new cabinet.

 Lebanon urgently needs a new government to pull it out of the crisis.
 Foreign donors say they will only help after the country gets a cabinet that can enact reforms.